 What is a Fulbright Buddy?

-Fulbright Buddy is a person living in Finland with first hand experience of living in the country, it’s habits and culture.
-The primary responsibility of a buddy is to help the arriving grantees get settled into life in Finland by welcoming them to Finland and offering advice and guidance regarding packing, moving and adjusting to the culture.
-Fulbright Buddy is a perfect person to ask to help opening a bank account or come shopping with you for the first time.
-After the grantee eases in to life in Finland the buddy can introduce the U.S. grantee to the local arts, culture or sports depending on joint and personal interests.
-It is suggested for the buddy and grantee to meet up at least twice during the grantee’s period in Finland.
+Fulbright Buddy is a person living in Finland with first-hand experience of living in the country, its habits and culture.
+The primary responsibility of a Buddy is to help the arriving grantees get settled into life in Finland by welcoming them to Finland and offering advice and guidance regarding packing, moving, and adjusting to the culture.
+Fulbright Buddy is a perfect person to ask to help open a bank account or come shopping with you for the first time.
+After the grantee eases into life in Finland the Buddy can introduce the U.S. grantee to the local arts, culture, or sports depending on joint and personal interests.
+It is suggested that the Buddy and grantee meet at least twice during the grantee’s period in Finland.
 More meetings than two are encouraged, but it is up to both the grantee and alum to decide if more meetings are wanted.

 Two 2018-2019 Fulbright Finland grantees with their Buddy at the ASLA-Fulbright Alumni Association Welcome event